-Few colonial plantation sites have been identified and investigated along the Mississippi Gulf Coast, simply because colonial settlements were concentrated to the west around New Orleans (Louisiana) and the lower Mississippi River and to the east around Mobile Bay (Alabama).
-Colonial settlements in coastal Mississippi included Fort Maurepas, the colonial site of Biloxi, and plantations in the Pascagoula River delta, including La Pointe-Krebs, Graveline, Chaumont, and La Vernge.
-Archaeological studies of colonial sites on the Mississippi coast include a search for Fort Maurepas (22JA534); burial excavations at the Moran site, a French colonial cemetery (22HR511) associated with New Biloxi; and a French warehouse on Ship Island (22HR638).
-But little is known of plantation sites other than La Pointe-Krebs Plantation (22JA526).
+Few colonial plantation sites have been identified and investigated along the Mississippi Gulf coast, simply because colonial settlement was concentrated to the west around New Orleans (Louisiana) and the lower Mississippi River and to the east around Mobile Bay.
+Colonial settlements in coastal Mississippi include Fort Maurepas, the colonial site of Biloxi, and plantations in the Pascagoula River valley, including La Pointe-Krebs, Graveline, Chaumont, and La Vergne.
+Archaeology of colonial sites on the Mississippi coast include a search for Fort Maurepas (22JA534); burial excavations at the Moran site (22HR511), a French colonial cemetery associated with New Biloxi; and a French warehouse site (22HR638) on Ship Island.
+But little is known of plantation sites, other than La Pointe-Krebs Plantation (22JA526).